VishnuSharma11D00/AWS-Architecture-ecr-ecs-cicd/README.md

 ### Use EFS with Fargate
   - Amazon Elastic File System (Amazon EFS) provides simple, scalable file storage for use with your Amazon ECS tasks.
 With Amazon EFS, storage capacity is elastic.
 It grows and shrinks automatically as you add and remove files.
 Your applications can have the storage they need and when they need it.

-### Application Security
-   - customize Security groups and NACL rules accordingly.
-These are very crucial to protect your application.
-   -
-### Using WAF on top of load balancer:
-  - Adding a Web Application Firewall helps protect web applications by filtering and monitoring HTTP traffic between a web application and the Internet.

 ### Adding more AZs for HA:
   - I have made the Terraform code very easy to understand and update.
 You can just edit the vpc.tf in vpc module by adding more AZs and updating the resources accordingly.

+### Using WAF on top of load balancer:
+  - Adding a Web Application Firewall helps protect web applications by filtering and monitoring HTTP traffic between a web application and the Internet.

 ### DynamoDB for Database service
   - Since we are hosting application in ECS Fargate, use DynamoDB to make this a complete serverless architecture.

+### Security Groups and NACL
+   - customize Security groups and NACL rules accordingly.
+These are very crucial to protect your application.

 # Feedback
 Please report any issues or feedback to vishnusharma11d00@gmail.com